Happy Holidays versus Merry Christmas. Why is this even an adversarial thing? WHY?

 I’m a Christian.
 I celebrate Christmas — although in the interest of full disclosure, it’s been awhile since I’ve been to church.
 I believe Jesus is the reason for the season and all that stuff.
 I also believe Christmas is a time to relax, reflect, and enjoy.
 I believe in Santa, magic reindeer, and eating lots of cookies and tamales.
-I love Christmas lights and Christmas music and Christmas movies, and I guarantee that I’ll kick your butt at Christmas trivia.
+I love Christmas lights and Christmas music and Christmas movies, and Christmas trivia.

 I know people believe different things and celebrate differently.
 Most of my friends celebrate Christmas, although I have some friends who celebrate Hanukkah.
 To the best of my knowledge, I don’t know anyone who celebrates Kwanzaa or Winter Solstice, but I think celebrations in general are good things and I try to teach my kids that people celebrate different things this time of year.
 Christmas happens to be our thing.
 If you don’t celebrate something I guess that’s your choice – and your loss.

 Nothing wrong with that, you might think, except people don’t usually say “Merry Christmas” in the same tone they’d use to say “GET OFF MY LAWN” or “THERE’S AN INSECT IN MY SOUP.”

 Nothing is wrong with “Merry Christmas.”
 Nothing is wrong with “Happy Holidays,” “Season’s Greetings,” “Joyous Yuletide,” or whatever else people might say to each other in December.
 Nothing is wrong with any of those things.

 I didn’t engage with this guy at the parade.
 I looked away, edged a little further down the sidewalk, and focused on my kids who were having a great time.
 I didn’t encourage him to expand on his dislike of “Happy Holidays,” but if I did, I bet he would say something like, “We need to keep Christ in Christmas.”
-I don’t think taking “Christ” out of “Christmas” is on the table because that would be just silly.
-I haven’t had anyone wish me a “Merry Mas,” but if someone did, I’d smile and nod and return the greeting or just say, “Thanks, you too.”
+Sure, that’s a little bit of speculation on my part but I’d bet money on it being true.